 The grievance forwarded to Shri Arvind Mohan (Joint Secretary) represents a cry for justice from the residents of Dubar Kalan.
 If the government is serious about “Sabka Saath, Sabka Vikas,” it must ensure that the “Gharauni” reaches every doorstep—not just those who can navigate the corrupt corridors of the local tehsil.

-The SVAMITVA scheme (Survey of Villages and Mapping with Improvised Technology in Village Areas) is governed by a set of formal frameworks designed to ensure transparency.
-When these guidelines are ignored at the Tehsil level, it leads to the specific grievances you’ve highlighted, such as the exclusion of legitimate households.
+The SVAMITVA scheme (Survey of Villages and Mapping with Improvised Technology in Village Areas) operates under formal frameworks that promote transparency.
+When officials at the Tehsil level ignore these guidelines, they cause specific grievances, such as excluding legitimate households.
+(Corruption in UP’s Swamitwa Scheme)

 To “put light” on these guidelines, it is helpful to understand the mandatory steps that local staff must follow: